ClubObsidian/DynamicGuiDocs/docs/slot/index.rst

 .. code-block:: yaml

    '0': #Index to be placed at, starting at 0
+     amount: 2 #This will place 2 items at the slot 0
      icon: "DIRT" #Icon for the slot
      name: "&cDirt but red" #Name supports color codes
      lore: #Lore for the item